UniverseProjects/java-webapp-lite/README.md

-# java-webapp-lite: a tiny and lightweight Java web-framework
+# java-webapp-lite: a tiny and lightweight web-framework for JSPs

-### What does this framework do?
+### Scriptlets, be gone!

 The main purpose of this framework is discouraging the use of Java scriptlets inside JSPs.
 Though they may seem like a handy shortcut, scriptlets come with a number of costly drawbacks: